BenningtonCS/Telescope-2014/utils/gnuplot/README.md

+NOTE: These scripts were written using Python 2.7 -- they are NOT Python 3.x compatibile.

 To run both `meta_parse` and `spectrum_parse` scripts via the command line, only an input file must be specified.
 An output file name may also be specified as an optional argument.

 ```